AMC Javelin

 The AMC Javelin is an American front-engine, rear-wheel-drive, two-door hardtop automobile manufactured by American Motors Corporation (AMC) across two generations, 1968 through 1970 and 1971 through 1974 model years.
 The car was positioned and marketed in the pony car market segment.

 Styled by Dick Teague, the Javelin was available in a range of trim and engine levels, from economical pony car to muscle car variants.
 In addition to manufacture in Kenosha, Wisconsin, Javelins were assembled under license in Germany, Mexico, Philippines, Venezuela, as well as Australia – and were marketed globally.
-American Motors also offered discounts to U.S. military personnel and cars were taken overseas.
+American Motors also offered discounts to U.S. military personnel, and cars were taken overseas.

-As the winner of Trans-Am race series in 1971, 1972, and 1976, the second-generation AMX variant was the first pony car to be used as a standard vehicle for highway police car duties by an American law enforcement agency.
+The Javelin won the Trans-Am race series in 1971, 1972, and 1976.
+The second-generation AMX variant was the first pony car used as a standard vehicle for highway police car duties by an American law enforcement agency.

 Development

-American Motors' Javelin served as the company's entrant into the "pony car" market.
+American Motors' Javelin was the company's entrant into the "pony car" market.
 The segment was created by the Ford Mustang even if Ford's car was not the first entry.
 The Javelin's design evolved from two prototype cars named AMX that were shown in AMC's "Project IV" auto show circuit during 1966.
 One was a fiberglass two-seat "AMX", and the other was a four-seat "AMX II".
-Both of these offerings reflected the company's strategy to shed its "economy car" image and appeal to a more youthful, performance-oriented market.
+These offerings reflected the company's strategy to shed its "economy car" image and appeal to a more youthful, performance-oriented market.

-Sales of convertibles were dropping and AMC did not have the resources to design separate fastback and notchback hardtops that were available on the Mustang and on the second-generation Plymouth Barracuda, so the AMC styling team led by Dick Teague penned only one body style, "a smooth semi-fastback roofline that helped set Javelin apart from other pony cars."
+Sales of convertibles were dropping, and AMC did not have the resources to design separate fastback and notchback hardtops that were available on the Mustang and the second-generation Plymouth Barracuda, so the AMC styling team led by Dick Teague penned only one body style, "a smooth semi-fastback roofline that helped set Javelin apart from other pony cars."

 The Javelin was built on AMC's "junior" (compact) Rambler American platform only as a two-door hardtop model to be a "hip", dashing, affordable pony car, as well as available in muscle car performance versions.
 "Despite management's insistence on things like good trunk space and rear-seat room, Teague managed to endow the Javelin with what he termed the wet T-shirt look: voluptuous curves with nary a hint of fat."